w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - Should EPUB and Reading Systems specs together constrain or at least *document* collection, retention, and sharing of reading analytics so that users can understand and control surveillance of their reading behavior?
 - How can EPUB 3.4 better align with the Web privacy model (e.g., clearer guidance on origins, third‑party resources, and tracking) while recognizing that most reading systems are not general‑purpose browsers?

 ## Key Privacy Takeaways

 EPUB 3.4 itself is privacy-neutral.
-Privacy outcomes depend heavily on how reading apps and retail platforms implement and deploy EPUB content.
+Privacy outcomes depend heavily on how Reading Systems and retail platforms implement and deploy EPUB content.

 ### What EPUB Format Controls (Low Risk)
 - Book metadata and structure